Avoid Financial Scams

 Often predators target people who are seeking relief from financial stress.
 Below are a few trusted sources that explain how to recognize a scam and what to do if you encounter one.
 Also, feel free to reach out to our professional financial counseling team if you think you may be dealing with a financial scam situation.

 Some of the latest scams in the collection world are companies trying to "collect on debts" that people do not owe.
-Usually the consumer will receive a hostile collection call from the ‘scammer’ and then soon receives an official-looking collection letter that threatens legal action if the debt is not paid immediately.
-The ‘scammer’ will then usually offer to settle for much less than the original debt to make it appear that they are offering a really good deal if the consumer can pay right away.
-(Wow!
-Aren’t they so nice?)
-The catch?
-You probably don’t even owe this debt.
-Read this full article on our Sense & Centsibility Blog
+Usually the consumer will receive a hostile collection call from the scammer and then soon receives an official-looking collection letter that threatens legal action if the debt is not paid immediately.

-Avoid predatory mortgage assistance and phony mortgage payment relief scams
+They’re active organization’s seeking to lure individuals into predatory mortgage assistance and phony mortgage payment relief scams.